What Happens When You Default on a Personal Loan?

 Jump to insight

-Your loan will be in default if you don't make a payment for 90 days.
-However, your loan will be considered delinquent as soon as your payment is late.
-Payments made between one and 30 days past the due date will be considered late.
-This may result in a late fee.
-If you don't pay after 30 days, your late payment will be reported to the credit bureaus, and your account will be considered delinquent, which will likely cause a drop in your credit score.
+Your loan is considered delinquent as soon as your payment is late.
+Payments are generally considered to be late if they’re made between one and 30 days past the due date.
+If you don't pay after 30 days, your late payment will be reported to the credit bureaus, which will likely lower your credit score.

-If you continue not to make payments on the loan for 90 days, your account will go into default and collection efforts will begin.
+If you don’t make payments on the loan for 90 days, your account will go into default and collection efforts will begin.
 Once the late payment reaches 120 days, it's common for the lender to charge off the loan and sell it to a collection agency.

 Consequences of defaulting on a personal loan

-Consequences for late payments begin as soon as your payment is late, but the more delayed the payment, the greater the penalty.
+Credit bureaus will generally be notified as soon as your payment is 30 days late.
+But the more delayed the payment, the greater the penalty.

-Payment history is 35% of your total credit score.
+Payment history is 35% of your FICO credit score.

-Steps to take if you’re at risk of default
+What to do if you’re at risk of default

-If you realize you will struggle to keep the terms of the loan, you should contact your lender right away.
+If you’re struggling to stick to your loan terms, you should contact your lender right away.
 You may be able to renegotiate the terms of the loan to fit your budget more comfortably.

 If you currently have a loan in default, contact your lender and see if there are any remedies available.
 You may be able to negotiate a settlement, where you make a lump-sum payment for less than the amount owed.

-» TIPS: 9 ways to improve your credit score
+» MORE: 7 ways to improve your credit score

 FAQ